If a GoodSync client can directly connect to a GoodSync server (by TCP/IP), you will obtain the maximum speed of transfer.

-However this may be not possible for a personal computer that accesses the Internet from behind NAT, firewall, or security software.
+However, this may be not possible for a personal computer that accesses the Internet from behind NAT, firewall, or security software.

-So when the GoodSync client cannot connect to a GoodSync server, they try to arrange a meeting via a go-between server that we call Forwarder.
+When the GoodSync client cannot connect to a GoodSync server, they try to arrange a meeting via a go-between server that we call Forwarder.
 The Forwarder is accessible from both client and server.
 The Forwarder is appointed dynamically, based on the visibility of client and server.

 This is an automatic process requiring no user intervention.